Homotopy finiteness of some DG categories from algebraic geometry: Homotopy theory of DG algebras and DG categories

-Denote by $\dgalg_k$ the category of DG algebras over $k.$ It has a model structure, with weak equivalences being quasi-isomorphisms and fibrations being surjections \cite{Tab2}.
-It is finitely generated in the terminology of Hovey \cite{Ho}.
+We denote by $\dgalg_{\mk}$ the category of DG algebras over $\mk.$ By \cite{J}, it has a model structure, with weak equivalences being quasi-isomorphisms and fibrations being surjections.
+This model category is finitely generated in the terminology of \cite{Ho}.
+Its finite cell objects are the following.